Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon

-In \secref{sec:perversity}, we recall basic notions concerning \ffss~and their intersection cohomology. \secref{sec:E2algebras} is devoted to the construction of a structure of perverse $\cE(2)$-algebra on the blow-up, $\tN^*(\ob{K})$, which corresponds to the building of ${\rm cup}_{i}$-products.
-In \secref{sec:steenrod}, we establish the main properties of perverse Steenrod squares, including the proof of the perverse range conjecture due to M.~Goresky and W.~Pardon.
+In \secref{sec:perversity}, we recall basic notions concerning \ffss~and their intersection cohomology. \secref{sec:E2algebras} is devoted to the construction of a structure of perverse $\cE(2)$-algebra on the blow-up, $\tN^*(X)$, which corresponds to the building of ${\rm cup}_{i}$-products.
+In \secref{sec:steenrod}, we establish the main properties of perverse Steenrod squares, including the proof of the perverse range conjecture of M.~Goresky and W.~Pardon.
 The comparison between our definition and Goresky's definition of Steenrod squares, in the case of a pseudomanifold, is done in \secref{sec:goresky}.
 The particular case of isolated singularities and the treatment of Steenrod squares in the intersection cohomology of a Thom space are presented in \secref{sec:isolated}.
-Finally, \secref{sec:the example} is devoted to an example of a $\sq^2$ in the intersection cohomology of the total space of a fibration whose fiber is a cone.
+An example of a square, $\sq^2$, in the intersection cohomology of the total space of a fibration whose fiber is a cone is given in \secref{sec:the example}.
+This example shows the interest of having a range of perversity in $\cL(\ov{p},i)$ instead of $2\ov{p}$.
+Finally, \secref{sec:topinvariance} is devoted to the topological invariance of our Steenrod squares.

-As all the cohomology groups appearing in this text are over a field, $\F_{2}$, of characteristic~2, if there is no ambiguity, we simplify the notation in $H^*(X)$ instead of $H^*(X;\F_{2})$.
+All the cohomology groups appearing in this text are over the field with two elements, $\F_{2}$.
+If there is no ambiguity, we simplify the notation $H^*(X;\F_{2})$ in $H^*(X)$.

+We thank the anonymous referee for her/his comments and suggestions which have contributed to improve the organization and the writing.